tatsuyaoiw/website/_posts/2020-06-24-magic-links.md

 A summary of the stateful implementation is as follows:

 - Generate an authentication token as an arbitrary string (e.g., a random string).
-- Store the generated tokens in the server's data store with an associated user infor and expiration date.
+- Store the generated tokens in the server's data store with an associated user info and expiration date.
 - Send the generated token with the magic link.
 - Token verification is accomplished by matching the state of the token stored in the server's data store.